|Semester 3, 2021 External|

 - distinguish which characteristics of materials commonly used in engineering are important in civil engineering design and construction;

 - describe how key characteristics of civil engineering materials are quantified;

 - plan the test regime used to ascertain design parameters for civil engineering materials;

 - organise a testing procedure and sequence to obtain parameters for civil engineering design purposes;

-- analyse test data and present the data and its analysis for use by other engineering personnel;
+- apply problem solving skill to analyse test data and present the results and compare their use in open ended engineering applications;

 |1.||Materials and their Characteristics||8.00|

 |7.||Asphalt and Bitumen Testing||18.00|